 - Keeping your dog quarantined in a specific area of the house that is easy to keep clean

 - Restricting other pets or human family members from coming into contact with your pup

 - Cleaning potentially contaminated objects or surfaces with a diluted bleach solution

 When you handle your dog directly, perhaps to take him or her to the vet's office for another fungal culture, make sure to wear gloves.
 Wash your hands thoroughly after your dog is back in their designated containment area.

-When steps like these are taken and proper treatment is given for a long enough time period, the vast majority of dogs will recover fully from a ringworm infection.
+When steps like these are taken and proper treatment is given for a long enough time period, the vast majority of dogs will recover fully from fungal issues.
 The biggest danger isn't necessarily to the health of your pooch, it's the potential for the fungal infection to spread to other family members or pets in the home.

-However, you can minimize the likelihood that your dog will get ringworm by keeping your home clean at all times and preventing your dog from going near other infected animals whenever possible.
+However, you can minimize the likelihood that your dog will get fungal issues by keeping your home clean at all times and preventing your dog from going near other infected animals whenever possible.

-It’s also a good idea to boost your dog's immunity, which is their first line of defense against disease and infection.
-Try natural, immune-boosting supplements in tandem with a healthy diet.
+It’s also a good idea to boost your dog's immune health, which is their first line of defense against disease and infection.
+Try natural, immune-supporting supplements in tandem with a healthy diet.
 You might also consider beneficial supplements for skin and coat health.

-Generally speaking, ringworm prevention isn't something you have to spend a lot of time focusing on unless your dog or other pets already had it.
-In that case, you'll want to make sure that the infection is completely cleared up before lifting your pet’s quarantine.
+Generally speaking, fungus prevention isn't something you have to spend a lot of time focusing on unless your dog or other pets already had it.
+In that case, you'll want to make sure that it is completely cleared up before lifting your pet’s quarantine.
 You’ll also want to decontaminate your home and your pet's items thoroughly to ensure the fungal spores don't spread.

 To learn more about how to improve your dog’s overall health, visit the PetHonesty blog for the latest information.